Atanas Slavov: Early career

 Atanas Slavov initially enrolled at the American College of Sofia and attended until its closure in 1941.
 In 1953, he graduated from St. Kliment Ohridski University of Sofia with a specialization in English Philology.

 From 1953 to 1965, Slavov worked various jobs.
 First, as an instructor of Russian linguistics for a set of courses organized by the United Committee for Bulgaro-Soviet Cooperation; second, as a librarian at the SS.
 Cyril and Methodius National Library; third, getting involved in various programmes on Radio Sofia; and finally, as a cartographer in the Rhodope Mountains.

 From 1961 to 1971, Slavov taught English literature at St. Kliment Ohridski University of Sofia, where he delivered an assortment of lectures to his students – from seminars on the poetry and drama of the English Renaissance and England in the Middle Ages to courses on the British prose of the 19th and 20th centuries.
-During this time, Slavov successfully defended his doctoral degree at the Bulgarian Academy of Sciences on the dissertation topic of “Functions of Rhythm in Artistic Poetic Speech” (1965).
+During this time, Slavov successfully defended his doctoral degree at the Bulgarian Academy of Sciences on the dissertation topic of "Functions of Rhythm in Artistic Poetic Speech" (1965).

 Peak career and move to the West

 From 1966 to 1976, Slavov dedicated his time to working at the Institute of Art History at Bulgarian Academy of Sciences.
 While there, he established departments for design, informatics, and co-founded a group which focused on the study of Bulgarian Applied arts.
 Slavov also became a fellow specializing in Folklore and folkloric Art theory from 1974 onward.

 From 1971 to 1976, Slavov co-founded and chaired as a member of the international group for comparative Slavic metrics at the Institute for Literary Sciences of the Polish Academy of Sciences in Warsaw.

 In 1975, while at the Bulgarian Academy of Sciences, Slavov acted as executive on the project "Guidelines of World Culture Until 2000", in connection with which he went to the United States, which at the time was unprecedented for anyone in the Eastern Bloc.
 While in the US, and de facto labeled a Defection case by the Communist regime in Bulgaria, Slavov provided his expertise as it related to the "Guidelines" project at the International Research & Exchanges Board until 1976 in New York City.

 Once in the West, Slavov's work took on many interesting forms.
 He spent time as a freelance author and speaker at Radio Free Europe/Radio Liberty and the BBC (London) in 1978.
 Then, in 1979, he consulted on Eastern European cultures at the Woodrow Wilson International Center for Scholars in Washington, DC.
 While in DC, Slavov also worked as a Bulgarian language instructor at the United States Department of State and at the Center for Linguistic Research in Maryland (1980–1983).
-Slavov's longest tenure proved to be his decade-long association with Voice of America in Washington, D.C. from 1980–1990, where he worked as a radio content writer, editor and broadcaster.
+Slavov's longest tenure proved to be his decade-long association with Voice of America in Washington, D.C. from 1980 to 1990, where he worked as a radio content writer, editor and broadcaster.